Coronavirus information for trainees

 - you should receive appropriate induction and supervision if you’re moved to a different clinical area

-We’ve worked with royal colleges, faculties and trainees to develop new guidance for postgraduate exams during the pandemic.
-This has enabled over 100 exams to run safely, while upholding standards.
+We’ve developed new guidance for postgraduate exams during the pandemic.
+In collaboration with royal colleges, faculties and trainees, this has enabled over 100 exams to run safely, while upholding standards.

 Identifying and addressing issues using our national training survey

-And they’ll help us as we continue to take forward recommendations from Professor Michael West and Dame Denise Coia’s UK-wide wellbeing review, ‘Caring for doctors, caring for patients’.
-They’ll also influence our work with health services and partners across the UK, to promote supportive and inclusive healthcare cultures and training environments for all doctors.
+They’ll help us as we continue to take forward recommendations from.
+And they’ll also influence our work with health services and partners across the UK, to promote supportive and inclusive healthcare cultures and training environments for all doctors.